Six killed in crane collapse at Samsung shipyard in South Korea

-SEOUL/OSLO Six people died and more than 20 were injured when a crane collapsed at a Samsung Heavy Industries shipyard in South Korea on Monday, Yonhap News Agency said.
+SEOUL/OSLO (Reuters) - Six people died and more than 20 were injured when a crane collapsed at a Samsung Heavy Industries shipyard in South Korea on Monday, Yonhap News Agency said.

 The incident took place during the construction of an oil platform for French energy company Total's Martin Linge field off Norway.
 The extent of any damage to the platform was not immediately clear, a Total spokesman in Norway said.